WesApps/wes_api/README.md

          	Summerfields Static Menu: https://github.com/weshack/FoodyCall

 	TODO (high priority):
-    -Reduce Menus API static menu redundancy by making another route to just get the static menus and another just for usdan. menus/usdan
-    menus/static
-    -Give status a 'last modified' field so people can check to see if they need to grab new data.
+    -Get data for Red and Black and Weswings
+    -Write Wesleying scraper for S&C
-    -Upgrade the random api component on home page -Documentation, including some code samples
+    -Upgrade the random api component on home page to include more sources
+    -Documentation, including some code samples
     -Wesleyan Hours of Operations
-    -WesMaps data
+    -Write tests.

     TODO (lower priority):
+    -Give status a 'last modified' field in so people can check to see if they need to grab new data.
     -Store a set of categories used by events, make a route for it -Styling on home page.
-    -Store a "Last Updated" time for every source -Weswings static menu + specials from RSS -Integrate caching system
+    -Store a "Last Updated" time for every source -Integrate caching system
-	-Determine how to collect and parse the menu emails sent out by Bon Appetite.
-May require using SendGrid.